Art by Frances Bates

 Art to Change the World collaborated with the Mill City Museum to create an installation during the Stone Arch Bridge Festival.
 Six artists were chosen to make something related to the Mississippi River and the history of grain milling.
 Sadie Ward and I decided to work together to create a sort of art bridge for our part of the installation.
 Sadie used scraps of denim as the water and I used fabric and found objects to represent the bridge.

 This was an interactive installation so each artists had an activity to go along with their art.
 On the denim strips you could write a memory of the Mississippi River weave it into the fence.
 For my found objects you could draw something on a paint chip and clip it to the fence or leave a message about how you are sustainable to be put in the test tubes already attached to the fence.
 During the two day festival we had many people participate as you can see by the difference between the last two photos.
-This installation will stay up until some time in August, during which Sadie and I hope people will continue to add to it.
+This installation stayed up after the festival and people continued to add objects.

 https://www.arttochangetheworld.org/acw-mill-city-museum-stone-arch-festival-project/